-The module examination consists of the preparation and positive evaluation of the Master's Thesis (approximately 25 to 100 pages, depending on the topic).
-The overall grade is determined by the grade of the Master's Thesis.
+The module examination is based on the preparation and positive evaluation of the Master's Thesis (depending on the topic, approximately 25 to 100 pages).
+The overall grade results from the grading of the Master's Thesis.

 70 credits including all compulsory modules of the Master's program